 Perhaps we should’ve done a bit more homework; as we started clearing the land and preparing for that home, we found rocks (boulder-size) everywhere we dug.
 And, those nice wooded slopes were covered with brambles.
 Despite this, we gradually built our new home, and eventually escaped suburbia.
 After the home, we added a deck, patio, barn, chicken coop, and fencing; and ran into rocks and brambles every step of the way.
 Thus, it became Bramblestone Farm.

 Brambestone Farm Products

 At Bramblestone, we believe that food grown without antibiotics, hormones, artificial fertilizers, insecticides, or herbicides is important; so we try to produce our own without these additives.
 We raise heritage Buckeye chickens for meat and eggs, Nigerian Dwarf goats for milk, honeybees for honey, and grow various fruits and vegetables.
-Today we sell the excess eggs and honey that the chickens and bees supply; and hope to begin selling produce and dairy products in the future.
+Today we sell the excess eggs and honey that the chickens and bees supply as well as goat milk or goat milk & honey skin-care products.